adjust/xamarin_sdk/doc/ios/ios.md

 ### <a id="device-ids">Device IDs

-The adjust SDK offers you possibility to obtain some of the device identifiers.
+The adjust SDK offers the possibility to obtain some device identifiers.

 ### <a id="di-idfa">iOS Advertising Identifier

 Certain services (such as Google Analytics) require you to coordinate device and client IDs in order to prevent duplicate reporting.

-To obtain the device identifier IDFA, access to `Idfa` property of the `Adjust` instance:
+To obtain the IDFA device identifier, access the `Idfa` property of the `Adjust` instance:

 ```cs
 string idfa = Adjust.Idfa;